cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-image.md

 You can create an OpenStack instance with the OpenStack QCOW file or load a Docker container.
 Images include pre-installation of the Cloudify Manager and its dependencies.

-To install the Cloudify Manager on bare-metal or other platforms using a single offline RPM package, go to [installing the Cloudify Manager]({{< relref "install_maintain/installation/installing-manager.md" >}}).
+To install the Cloudify Manager on bare-metal or other platforms using a single offline RPM package, go to [installing Cloudify Manager]({{< relref "install_maintain/installation/installing-manager.md" >}}).

 {{% note title="Prerequisites" %}}